 Skip to main content

-To collect data from a web page, you need to execute an HTTP request.
-The JavaScript API v2 of A-Parser implements an easy-to- use of an HTTP request execution method that returns an JSON object depending on the specified method arguments.
-Below you will learn: how an HTTP request is made, what arguments and options the method has, the results of the specified options, how to set the success condition for an HTTP request, and more.
+To collect data from a web page, you need to perform an HTTP request.
+The JavaScript API v2 of A-Parser implements an easy-to-use using the HTTP request execution method, which returns JSON object depending on the specified method arguments.
+Next, you will learn: how an HTTP request is made, what arguments and options the method has, results of the specified options, how to specify the success condition of an HTTP request, and more.

-Also described are methods that allow easy manipulation of cookies, proxy, and session in the created scraper.
-After successful HTTP request execution, or before execution, you can set/change proxy/cookie/session data for execution HTTP requests or save them for execution by another thread using the Session Manager.
+Methods that allow you to easily manipulate cookies, proxies, and sessions in the created scraper are also described.
+After successful execution of an HTTP request, or before execution, you can set/change proxy/cookie/session data for execution HTTP requests or save them for execution by another thread using the Session Manager.

-These methods are inherited from BaseParser and form the basis for creating custom scrapers.
+These methods are inherited from BaseParser and serve as the basis for creating custom scrapers

 await this.request(method, url[, queryParams][, opts])